-At the Law Office of Katherine Kraus, PLLC, I represent mothers and fathers in all aspects of child legal decision-making (custody) and parenting-time matters.
-As your attorney, I will work to secure a parenting-time agreement that fully accommodates your needs and provides the access to your children that you are entitled to under the law.
+At the Law Office of Katherine Kraus, PLLC, we represent mothers and fathers in all aspects of child legal decision-making (custody) and parenting-time matters.
+As your attorneys, we will work to secure a parenting-time agreement that fully accommodates your needs and provides the access to your children that you are entitled to under the law.

 There are key issues that need to be addressed in each case, and custody proceedings can become very heated.